 Remote work is continuing to increase in popularity year over year.
-Recent polls showed remote workers are almost twice as likely to work beyond 40 hours a week and are 20% more productive when they are given creative projects remotely.
+Recent polls showed remote workers are almost twice as likely to work beyond 40 hours a week and are reportedly 20 percent more productive when they are given creative projects remotely.
 Large companies like Amazon, IBM, Xerox, and Allergan are even jumping on board.
 Amazon planned to hire 5,000 remote workers in 2017, with numbers looking even more favorable in 2018.

 Location independence is one of the key benefits of being a digital nomad.
 Digital nomads can live anywhere in the world, as long as there is reliable internet connection.
 The world is their oyster.
 And certain cities lend themselves to be more conducive to the digital nomad lifestyle.
 And you guessed it, Medellin is one of them!

 You may ask, why Medellin?
 Today, we look at eight reasons digital nomads are choosing to stay and live in Medellin.
 I myself have been a digital nomad in this city for almost six months.
 So, I also share so personal opinions on why this is such an amazing place.

 This may be an obvious one if you’ve done any research about Medellín.
 If you are in the beginning stages of your Medellín research, you’re in for a pleasant surprise.

 As a digital nomad, I want to pack light.
 The year round average temperature of 72 degrees Fahrenheit in Medellín allows you to leave the jacket, boots and scarves at home.
 Nothing heavier than a light rain jacket is needed here.

 This weather also allows for outdoor workspaces (as I am doing right now) and I commonly work on the patio of cafes.

 2. The Digital Nomad Community in Medellín